samee99/samee99.github.io/blog/blogs/ml-types.md

 What makes a machine stay engaged when learning about our world?
-There are four distinct ways in which machines learn.
+There are four distinct ways in which machines learn: **Supervised Learning, Semi-supervised Learning, Self-supervised learning, and Reinforcement Learning**.

-If the above is a bunch of gibberish, let’s go into detail.